theirc/airbel/src/_studies/scaling-economic-opportunities-for-women-refugees-understanding-and-overcoming-obstacles-to-economic-empowerment.md

   - economic-wellbeing
 description: >-
-  In order to better understand the constraints refugee women face across contexts,  the IRC is undertaking exploratory research in three different contexts (Niger,   Kenya,and   Germany) to understand the barriers and challenges displaced women face in entering and participating in the labor market (including  participation in livelihoods interventions).
+  In order to better understand the constraints refugee women face across contexts, the IRC is undertaking exploratory research in three different contexts, to understand the barriers and challenges displaced women face in entering and participating in the labor market.
 regions:
   - Niger
   - Kenya